tolossamuel/metta-attention/DataStructure.md

 ### Final decision

-The data structure to represent atoms in attention syste will be like the following
+The data structure to represent atoms in attention allocation system will be like the following

 ```
 (:AttentionValue Type)